-House Bill No. by Representative Horton amends existing laws regarding conditions for probation and parole, specifically addressing extradition.
-The bill modifies R.S.
-15:574.4.2(A)(2)(k) to require parolees to waive extradition to Louisiana from any jurisdiction and agree not to contest their return.
-Additionally, if a parolee is extradited from outside Louisiana, they must pay the Department of Public Safety and Corrections for the full cost of extradition, based on their ability to pay as determined by the parole committee.
+House Bill No. 169, introduced by Representative Horton, amends existing laws regarding conditions of probation and parole in Louisiana, specifically addressing extradition.
+The bill retains the current provision that allows the waiver of extradition to Louisiana from any jurisdiction, while adding that if a parolee is returned from outside the state, they must pay the Department of Public Safety and Corrections (DPS&C) for the full cost of extradition, based on their ability to pay as determined by the parole committee.

 Statutes affected: